flutter/plugins/packages/video_player/video_player/README.md

 Different web browsers may have different video-playback capabilities (supported formats, autoplay...).
 Check [package:video_player_web](https://pub.dev/packages/video_player_web) for more web-specific information.

+The `VideoPlayerOptions.mixWithOthers` option can't be implemented in web, at least at the moment.
+If you use this option in web it will be silently ignored.

 ## Supported Formats

 - On iOS, the backing player is [AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer).